Gauge invariance of radiative jet functions in the position-space formulation of SCET: Introduction

 \section{Introduction}

 In soft-collinear effective theory (SCET) \cite{Bauer:2000ew, Bauer:2000yr, Bauer:2001ct, Bauer:2001yt, Bauer:2002nz}, couplings between a quark that carries a soft momentum and a quark that carries a hard-collinear momentum appear in subleading powers of the SCET expansion parameter $\lambda$ \cite{Beneke:2002ph, Beneke:2002ni,Pirjol:2002km,Bauer:2003mga}.
 Matrix elements that contain the hard-collinear parts of these couplings are called ``radiative jet functions,'' and they appear in factorization theorems for exclusive processes at subleading power in $\lambda$.
-(See, for example, Refs.~\cite{Moult:2019mog,Liu:2019oav}.)
+(See, for example, Refs.~\cite{Moult:2019mog,Liu:2019oav,Beneke:2019oqx}.)

-These radiative jet functions are written in terms of factors that are referred to as ``gauge-invariant building blocks,'' in which hard-collinear fields are accompanied by Wilson-line factors and all derivatives are covariant derivatives.
-If one replaces the hard-collinear quark and antiquark fields with full QCD fields multiplied by collinear projectors, then the combinations of gauge-invariant building blocks that are used to construct radiative jet functions would, in fact, be gauge invariant.
-However, in SCET, the hard-collinear quark and antiquark fields must carry hard-collinear momenta, not soft momenta.
-It follows that certain Feynman diagrams that would be present in full QCD are absent in the radiative jet functions.
-As we will see, these ``missing diagrams'' can lead to violations of gauge invariance.
+In general, radiative jet functions are written in terms of operators in which hard-collinear quark and antiquark fields are accompanied by Wilson-line factors, and all derivatives are covariant derivatives.
+We call such operators ``ostensibly gauge-invariant operators.''
+If one replaces the hard-collinear quark and antiquark fields with full QCD fields multiplied by collinear projectors, then the ostensibly gauge-invariant operators are truly gauge invariant.
+However, in SCET, the hard-collinear quark and antiquark fields must carry hard-collinear momenta, not soft momenta.\footnote{\setstretch{0.8}The requirement that hard-collinear quark and gluon fields carry hard-collinear momenta is essential in working out SCET power counting and in achieving a factorization of the hard-collinear sector of the effective theory from the other sectors at the Lagrangian level.
+The assumption that the hard-collinear quark and gluon fields carry hard-collinear momenta is used explicitly in Refs.~\cite{Beneke:2002ph, Beneke:2002ni} in constructing the Lagrangians in those papers.} This requirement can lead to violations of hard-collinear gauge invariance because hard-collinear gauge transformations multiply quark fields by a phase that, in momentum space, can shift the quark-field momentum from the hard-collinear region to the soft region, where the hard-collinear fields have no support.
+As we will see, this phenomenon is manifested diagrammatically by the absence of certain Feynman diagrams in the hard-collinear sector that would be present in full QCD.
+These ``missing diagrams'' can lead to violations of gauge invariance in the hard-collinear sector.

-We carry out an analysis of the Lagrangians that appear in the position-space formulation of SCET in Refs.~\cite{Beneke:2002ph, Beneke:2002ni}.
-In addition, we generalize these Lagrangians, which were constructed for massless quarks, to the case of a nonzero quark mass.

-We observe that, for the order-$\lambda^2$ Lagrangians, but not for the order-$\lambda^1$ Lagrangian, there are violations of gauge invariance that appear in the lowest-order Ward identities.
-We also demonstrate the violations of gauge invariance by using these Lagrangians to construct radiative jet functions and computing the radiative jet functions in the Feynman gauge and the light-cone gauge at the lowest nontrivial order in perturbation theory.